Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 > Enter an integer (0 to stop): 1<br />
 > The sum is: 1001

-Note that the final sum line is not a listed requirement, but feel free to add additional output to your implementation to help think through the problem.
+Note that printing the final sum line is not a listed requirement, but feel free to add additional output to your implementation to help think through the problem.
 It will not affect the results of the tests.
+Even if you _do_ print out the final sum, be sure to also _return_ it!

 #### !end-hint